logo

 • Neem-Based Solutions: The neem tree was a cornerstone of ancient pest management.
 Farmers used neem oil and crushed leaves to repel insects from crops and stored grains.

 • Crop Rotation and Companion Planting: Changing crops from season to season helped prevent pest buildup.
-Companion planting—like growing marigold or tulsi with vegetables—offered natural deterrents to many insects..
+Companion planting—like growing marigold or tulsi with vegetables—offered natural deterrents.

 • Seasonal Timing: Farmers adjusted planting and harvesting schedules to avoid periods of peak pest activity.

-• Biological Control: Instead of eliminating all insects, farmers encouraged natural predators such as birds, frogs, ladybugs, and spiders to thrive around farmlands, maintaining a natural check on pest populations.
+• Biological Control: Encouraging natural predators such as birds, frogs, ladybugs, and spiders to thrive around farmlands.

 Though these techniques lacked the speed of modern pesticides, they offered sustainable, low-cost, and locally adapted solutions—many of which are making a comeback in today's organic and integrated farming models.

-• Pest Control India (PCI) was established in 1954, among the first to offer structured pest management services in urban areas.
+• Rise of Organized Services: Pest Control India (PCI) established in 1954, among the first structured pest management services.

-• Local production of pesticides reduced dependency on imports and made chemical pest control more accessible.
+• Domestic Manufacturing: Local production reduced import dependency and made chemical pest control more accessible.

 This period laid the foundation for industrial-scale pest management—efficient, scalable, and chemistry-driven—but also set the stage for future challenges related to sustainability and environmental impact.